 NOTE: This post contains affiliate links to Bookshop.org, an online bookstore that provides financial support to local, independent bookstores.
-At the time this post was published, Bookshop.org has already raised $7.4m for local bookstores.
+At the time this post was updated in December 2024, Bookshop.org had already raised more than $35m for local bookstores.
 If you use the links in this post to purchase my books on Bookshop.org or through the Caterpickles Bookstore, I’ll earn a commission on your book purchase, as will your preferred independent bookshop.
 Regardless of whether you use my links or visit the Caterpickles Bookstore, I’m glad you spent part of your day reading Caterpickles.
 Learn more about Affiliate Links, the Caterpickles Bookstore, and why I decided to become a Bookshop.org Affiliate.
-(Although this post also contains Amazon links, I am not an Amazon Affiliate.)
+(Although this post also contains Amazon and Barnes & Noble links, I am not an affiliate of either company.)

 Both of the books I’ve published so far are natural extensions of all the writing I’ve done about fostering curiosity in children (and their parents) here on Caterpickles.